horstoeko/zugferd/README.md

 A simple ZUGFeRD/XRechnung/Factur-X Library

-With `horstoeko/zugferd` you can read and write xml files containing electronic invoice data in the basic-, EN16931- and Extended-Profile.
+With `horstoeko/zugferd` you can read and write xml files containing electronic invoice data in the Minimum-, Basic-, EN16931-, Extended- and XRechnung Profile.
+In addition, it is possible to attach the XML data to an existing PDF file, which was created from an ERP system, for example.
+If both an XML file (or XML string) and a PDF file (or a PDF in the form of a string) exist, then a compliant PDF file with attachment can be created using the `ZugferdDocumentPdfMerger` class.

 Information about...
 * [ZUGFeRD](https://de.wikipedia.org/wiki/ZUGFeRD) (German)